intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 We turned on Gflag.exe's page heap and created two threads :

-While one thread repeatedly writes data of different lengths to a shared buffer, the other thread reads data from the shared buffer.
+While one thread repeatedly writes data of different lengths to the shared buffer, the other thread reads data from the shared buffer.

 1. Thread_01
 ```cpp